We all know how this goes, and we all know how stupid it gets …so it probably won’t hurt to add a bit more stupid to the pile.

 Calling for a cyclist to be registered (based on the reasons most commonly given) because motorists have to be registered is essentially the same as calling for a water pistol to be registered because a gun has to be.

-They both shoot things, but guns can be dangerous and deadly quite indiscriminately and without even trying, while a water pistol could only kill someone if quite a number of elements were lined up just so (but really, it borders on impossible).
+They both shoot things, but guns can be dangerous and deadly quite indiscriminately and without even trying, while a water pistol could only kill someone with significant effort and if quite a number of elements were lined up just so (but really, it borders on impossible).

 When it comes to cars, though they were obviously designed for a purpose quite apart from killing people, they nonetheless happen to be quite an efficient tool for doing just that.

-Bikes, on the other hand, are alarmingly less prone to such cause such situations.
+Bikes, on the other hand, are alarmingly less prone to cause such situations.
 I don’t think that most people need this explained to them, but let’s just say that due to a number of reasons, cyclists have more than enough reasons to keep themselves out of harms way.
-Two of the reasons why they tend to be rather harmless to others are that we’ll get hurt too, and, partially because of this, we aren’t usually going fast enough to cause much harm to others anyway.
+Two of the reasons why they tend to be rather harmless to others are that we’ll get hurt too, unlike drivers of motor vehicles who hit people, and, partially because of this, we aren’t usually going fast enough to cause anywhere near as much harm to others anyway.

 We’re not talking about racing, we’re talking about using a bike to get from A to B.